MultiplEYE-COST/wg1-experiment-implementation/README.md

 # MultiplEYE WG1: Experiment Implementation

 This repository contains the code for a MultiplEYE eye-tracking-while-reading experiment for multiple languages.
+After you have read this README make sure to read the relevant files in the guidelines folder.
+There exists a MARKDOWN and a HTML version of the guidelines.
+Both are exactly the same.

-If you would like to contribute, please read the following guidelines: [CONTRIBUTING.md](guidelines/CONTRIBUTING.md) and contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch).
+If you would like to contribute, please read the following guidelines: [CONTRIBUTING.md](guidelines/markdown/CONTRIBUTING.md) and contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch).

 In order to run the MultiplEYE experiment you will need to complete the following steps
-1. Please read the official MultiplEYE guidelines linked in this page: [MultiplEYE contribute](https://multipleye.eu/contribute/)
+1. Please read the official MultiplEYE guidelines linked on this page: [MultiplEYE contribute](https://multipleye.eu/contribute/)
 2. Following the guidelines, prepare the stimulus files which includes the creation of the images
-3. Prepare the environment for the experiment following the guidelines in [CONDA_ENVIRONMENT.md](guidelines/CONDA_ENVIRONMENT.md)
+3. Prepare the environment for the experiment following the guidelines in [CONDA_ENVIRONMENT.md](guidelines/markdown/CONDA_ENVIRONMENT.md)
 4. Install the necessary packages for your eye-tracker.
-For EyeLink eye-trackers [INSTALL_PYLINK.md](guidelines/INSTALL_PYLINK.md).
+For EyeLink eye-trackers [INSTALL_PYLINK.md](guidelines/markdown/INSTALL_PYLINK.md).
 For Tobii eye-trackers, please see [develop for Tobii](#develop-and-run-experiments-for-tobii) further below.
 5. [Run the dummy experiment](#run-the-dummy-experiment) to check if everything is working correctly
 6. [Run the experiment with an eye-tracker](#run-the-experiment-with-an-eye-tracker)